guillemalomar/TextIndexer/README.md

 The code is really simple to use.
 Just compile it like this:
     javac Main.java
+If you prefer to use Maven, you have the pom.xml that I used.

 And run it like this:
     java Main DirectoryOfFiles